The Revenue Blog /

 When there is a change in the market, products, competition, or elsewhere, historical forecasts and weighted forecasts become unreliable.
 Evidence-based forecasting relies on the current state of your pipeline to produce the most robust and reliable forecast possible.

-How is Evidence-Based Forecasting Different from other Forecasting Models?
+How is Data-Driven Forecasting Different from other Forecasting Models?

-As previously mentioned, evidence-based forecasting is different from other methods in that it is 100% based on data, rather than seller intuition.
+As previously mentioned, data-driven forecasting is different from other sales forecasting methods in that it is 100% based on data, rather than seller intuition.
 There is little to no “gut feeling” in evidence-based forecasting and that leaves no room for error.

 When Evidence-based forecasting is used in conjunction with a revenue intelligence or forecast intelligence platform, it also provides real-time insights into pipeline progression.
 Instead of snapshot data, which is updated weekly (at best), teams with revenue intelligence platforms can see exactly where they stand against their forecast, at any time.